-The 4th Quarter is great time to evaluate your business, prepare for year-end accounting, and set goals for the new year.
+The 4th Quarter is a great time to evaluate your business, prepare for year-end accounting, and set goals for the new year.
 Following is a checklist to make this process easier for everyone involved:

 Review your accounts receivable, and if you haven’t been sending statements, get them out immediately.
 Reach out to your clients and try to collect any outstanding balances before year-end.